6491 118th Ave, Fennville, MI 49408

 The earliest recorded history for this 20 acres of high ground began in 1862.
 It passed through numerous investors over time until the 1940s when it became a wooded pasture for cows.

-In the 1980s, the heart of the woods acquired its first structures, a barn and a cabin with a mobile home attached.
-We learned that arrow heads and pottery shards had been found over the years, some of the trees had been badly lumbered and grapevine still draped and strangled others.
-Briar branches were a good fifteen feet long, making it nearly impossible to walk in some places.
+In the 1980s, the heart of the woods acquired its first structures, a barn and a cabin with a manufactured home attached.
+Arrow heads and pottery shards were found over the years, some of the trees had been badly lumbered and grapevine still draped and strangled others.
+Blackberry branches were a good fifteen feet long, making it nearly impossible to walk in some places.

-Our work, to care for the trees and land and encourage wildlife, began immediately on purchasing this land 1994.
-My husband and I first saw the Red Spirit in the early spring during one rainy night when we were sleeping in a teepee.
+My work, to care for the trees and land and encourage wildlife, began immediately after purchasing this land 1994.
+My husband at the time and I first saw the Red Spirit in the early spring during one rainy night when we were sleeping in a teepee.
 I awoke to the sound of rain and saw a red glow through the canvas.
 It disappeared when we went out to investigate but reappeared the following night.
 This time it was inside the teepee going up the poles and out the smoke hole.
 Only a few people we know have seen this Red Spirit energy but all have wondered what it might be.
-Perhaps it's connected to the indigenous people who once lived here and knew how the land spoke to them.
+I thought it was connected to the indigenous people who lived here originally but later discovered that it was my energy visualized.

 Today, the Red Spirit would say this is the place where deep connections are still made.
 Discover what it means to feel quietly present and at one with this earth.
 Listen to the peepers singing under a magnificent star-filled sky.
 Enjoy the sight of wild turkeys and deer grazing.
 Feel the serenity of the pond at sunset.
 Be filled with awe and become keenly aware that this place is where you come to be renewed, enriched and once again connected.